lordy1992/jekyll-now/tech/_posts/2023-9-10-Writing-Circle-Plan.md

 title: When worlds collide
 ---

-I've decided to take on an idea influenced by one of my other great loves ([writing](/writing/)!).
+I've decided to take on an idea influenced by one of my other great loves - [writing](/writing/).
-There are many websites out there for writer's to find community, to critique and get feedback, to look for advice, but I haven't found anything that checks all of the boxes I'm looking for.
+There are many websites out there for writers to find community, to critique and get feedback, to look for advice, but I haven't found anything that checks all the boxes I'm looking for.

 I'd love to find a website with a richer feature set for providing feedback (a la inline comments, and 'track changes'), along with a forum that is publicly viewable - so many writing forums these days are walled gardens, but I like to try before I buy (or, before I make a free account).